martijnhoekstra/ensime-sublime/README.md

 ## Project status

 ```
+29.06.2015: It lives a little more

+More stabilisation - slightly simpler startup instructions (it works out the .ensime port file for itself).
+Lots more to do...

 19.06.2015: It lives

 We now have a version that starts and works (at least for some bits) - you need to follow the 'getting it going' steps below carefully, all other startup options will fail right now.